What is Islamic Illumination?

 This morning, I received an email asking me about Islamic illumination and what it is.
-I realised that I don't have a post explaining it, so I decided to write one to share my limited knowledge on the subject.
-Please feel free to share your thoughts in the comments!
+I realised that I don't have a post explaining it, so I decided to write one to share my What I know on the subject.

 The Quran is the main source of Islam.
 It was recorded using Arabic calligraphy.
 The first calligrapher is the prophet's cousin and son-in-law Imam Ali Ibn Talib (Nasr, 1987).
 The writing of the Quran was regarded highly since it was the visual representation of the word of God.
 From that point, the writing and the presentation of the book became an art.